Table Of Contents

 • Measuring scaling efficiency: Shows whether your company is ready to boost sales and marketing to accelerate growth

-• Sales and marketing redesign: It helps you see what sales and marketing techniques are working and which ones you’ll want to improve or replace
+• Sales and marketing redesign: Helps you see what sales and marketing techniques are working and which ones you should improve or replace

 • Cloud cost optimization: By analyzing your Cost of Goods Sold (COGS), you can determine where to invest more to maximize ROI and reduce costs without hurting revenue to increase gross margins.